mackuba/sparkler/README.md

 ## Deploying the app

-### Deploying with Capistrano

-Capistrano is a tool commonly used for deploying Rails apps.
-This is the recommended approach - the advantages are that:
+The recommended approach is to use Capistrano, which is a tool commonly used for deploying Rails apps.
+The advantages are that:

 - you can play with the app on your own computer first to test it there
 - you get automatic app versioning on the server, so you can roll back to a previous version easily
 - the installation is more automated

+### Running the app locally

-To do that, clone the repository to your machine first:
+If you want to try the app locally first, clone the repository to your machine:

 ```
 git clone https://github.com/mackuba/sparkler.git